Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 After you finish the training job, please copy the .h5 file containing the latest model to your computer and update it to the Drive with some descriptive name.

+### Convert training model to inference model
+Generating predictions for images is done with inference model insted of training model, see https://github.com/fizyr/keras-retinanet#converting-a-training-model-to-inference-model

 ### (Optional) Useful commands